ItsJustMeChris/chopt/README.md

 ## Development notes
 - Uses official Mojang mappings; see `AGENTS.md` for cache and inspection tips.
 - Tree scanning lives in `src/main/java/mod/chopt/TreeChopper.java`.
-- Client entrypoint (`ChoptClient`) adds a lightweight debug overlay: hover a log to see whether it's treated as a tree and the current chop progress.

 ## Known limits
 - Hard cap of 256 logs per tree scan.